clappia-dev/clappia-tools/docs/submission_client.md

 **Args:**

 -  `app_id` (str): Application ID in uppercase letters and numbers format (e.g., MFX093412).
--  `requesting_user_email_address` (str): Email address of the user requesting the submissions.
-Must be a valid email format.
 -  `page_size` (int, optional): Number of results to retrieve (1-1000, default: 10).
 -  `filters` (Optional[Filters], optional): Filter conditions using the Filters class for advanced querying.